Banuba/ve-sdk-react-native-cli-integration-sample/README.md

 4. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate the SDK into your React Native CLI project.

 ### iOS
-:exclamation: **Important:** Please run the following steps for Apple M-series chip based on ARM architecture :
+:exclamation: **Important:** Please before run ```sudo arch -x86_64 gem install ffi``` in terminal for Apple M-series chip based on ARM architecture.

-`sudo arch -x86_64 gem install ffi`
+1. Install CocoaPods dependencies.
+Open **ios** directory and run in terminal ```pod install``` or ```arch -x86_64 pod install``` for Apple M1.

-1. Install Cocoa Pods dependencies in **ios** directory using ```pod install``` and ```arch -x86_64 pod install``` for Apple M1.
+2. Open Signing & Capabilities tab in Target settings and select your Development Team.
-2. Set Banuba token in [VideoEditorModule initializer](https://github.com/Banuba/ve-sdk-react-native-cli-integration-sample/blob/main/ios/VideoEditorModule.swift#L34).
+3. Set Banuba token in the sample app [BanubaVideoEditor initializer](https://github.com/Banuba/ve-sdk-react-native-cli-integration-sample/blob/master/ios/VideoEditorModule.swift#L34) .
-3. Run ```npm run ios``` in terminal to launch the sample on device or launch the app in IDE i.e. XCode, Intellij, VC, etc..
+4. Run ```npm run ios``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
-4. [Follow further instructions](https://github.com/Banuba/ve-sdk-ios-integration-sample) to integrate VE SDK in your app using native iOS development.
+5. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate the SDK into your Flutter project.